R4-K5/The_World_of_Midkemia/README.md

 * You have a **flying speed of 40 feet**.
 * Your **Elemental Affinity** feature now applies to all damage rolls of spells you cast that deal your chosen damage type, not just one damage roll per spell.
-* **Valheru Fury:** When you cast a sorcerer spell of 1st level or higher that deals damage, you can expend 1 sorcery point to have one damage roll of the spell deal additional damage of your Elemental Affinity type equal to your sorcerer level.

 Once you manifest these wings, you can't do so again until you finish a long rest.
 You can also expend 3 sorcery points to use this feature again.

+**Primal Spellcasting**
+Additionally, when you cast a spell that deals your chosen elemental damage, you can spend sorcery points to augment it in one of the following ways:
+**Overcome Resistance (spend 1 sorcery point)**: The spell ignores any resistance to its damage type.
+**Breach Immunity (spend 2 sorcery points)**: The spell treats any immunity to its damage type as if it were resistance instead.

 ---
 ### Level 14: Ancient Resilience & Overwhelming Will